-“Accommodation Fees” means fees payable by the Student to Kaplan for the provision of accommodation pursuant to an Accommodation Agreement;
+“Accommodation Fees” means fees, including the Accommodation Payment, payable by the Student to Kaplan for the provision of accommodation pursuant to an Accommodation Agreement;

-“Accommodation Holding Fee” means a sum specified in the Offer Letter and payable by the Student to secure accommodation with Kaplan;
+“Accommodation Payment” means a sum specified in the Offer Letter and payable by the Student to secure accommodation in England with Kaplan;

-“Accommodation Security Deposit” means a sum specified in the Accommodation Agreement and payable by the Student which Kaplan will register with the Deposit Protection Scheme or My Deposit Scotland and against which any damages not settled in advance of leaving the accommodation will be charged.
+“Accommodation Security Deposit” means a sum specified in the Accommodation Agreement and payable by the Student which Kaplan will register with the Deposit Protection Service or My Deposit Scotland and against which any damages not settled in advance of leaving the accommodation will be charged;

 “Airport Transfer Service” means a method of transport arranged by Kaplan to transport the Student between the local airport and their accommodation;

-“Application” means a formal request from the Student to Kaplan to study on a Programme at a College;
+“Application” means a formal request from the Student to Kaplan to study on one or more Programmes at a College;

 “CAS” means a Confirmation of Acceptance for Study;